Best Dividend Stocks To Buy Now

 This makes the long-term revenue much more stable than just relying on buy-and-sell prices – but here, of course, it boils down to individual preferences: to each his own.

+Having said that, there are various types of high dividend stocks that you could go for – each of them with their own risks and benefits.
+As with every investment strategy, picking the right assets is crucial.
+Analyzing some basic values to the paper can help separate the best ones from the rest.
 Heading for the already mentioned main factors yield and consistency is one of the best ways to select stocks suitable for a good dividend-related portfolio.
 Therefore it’s essential to analyze the past dividend history of the stocks in question.
-Here are some examples:
+Here are some examples as of 02/2019:

 |MMLP (Martin Midstream Partners L.P.||17.4%||Not consistent|

 * Dividend consistency means that either the dividend yield stays more or less the same for a given period, or even increases.
 Companies with proven consistency in their dividends are often called ‘dividend aristocrats’ – they do not skip dividend payments, they either raise their dividends or keep them at a completely stable level.